datalad-handbook/book/docs/glossary.rst

       Git-annex concept: The place where :term:`Git-annex` stores available file contents.
 Files that are annexed get a :term:`symlink` added to :term:`Git` that points to the file content.
 A different word for :term:`annex`.

+   pip
+      A Python package manager.
+Short for "Pip installs Python". ``pip install <package name>`` searches the Python package index `PyPi <https://pypi.org/>`_ for a package and installs it while resolving any potential dependencies.

    provenance
       A record that describes entities and processes that were involved in producinng or influencing a digital resource.
 It provides a critical foundation for assessing authenticity, enables trust,